Frequently Asked Questions

 In an effort to provide additional support to Registry applicants living in rural and remote locations in BC who need to travel to complete a course with an in-person component, applicants may also be eligible for a Rural Travel Allowance.

-The rural travel allowance is a one-time payment to applicants referred to a remedial course with a mandatory in-person component that is only offered at a post-secondary institution located at least 300km (or requires to take a BC ferry) from their primary residence.
+The rural travel allowance is a one-time payment to applicants referred to a remedial course with a mandatory in-person component that is only offered at a post-secondary institution located at least 300km (or requires taking a BC ferry) from their primary residence.
 The amount that you are eligible for is proportionate to the distance.

 Eligibility criteria